-With no prior experience in journalism, she joined a radio broadcasting team for a high school division schools press conference because she was told she had a good voice.
-Soon enough, journalism became the love of her life – even transferring universities to pursue the career.
-She became editor-in-chief of The GUIDON, Ateneo de Manila University's official student publication, and graduated with a degree in Communication and an honorable mention.
-In school, she was also awarded a Raul Locsin Award for Student Journalism for explanatory journalism.
+Michelle first joined Rappler as an intern in 2018, when she was editor-in-chief of The GUIDON, Ateneo de Manila University's official student publication.
+Michelle graduated with a degree in communication and an honorable mention.
+She was also awarded a Raul Locsin Award for Student Journalism for explanatory journalism.

-Michelle first joined Rappler as an intern and is mentored by strong women.
+Michelle is mentored by strong women.
 She dreams of seeing all women sufficiently empowered, adequately protected, and on equal footing with other genders.